Relentless firefighters prevail: California wildfires now almost completely contained

 Interested in California Wildfires?Add California Wildfires as an interest to stay up to date on the latest California Wildfires news, video, and analysis from ABC News.

-Late Saturday night, Northern California fire officials reported that the devastating Camp Fire in Butte County is 98 percent contained, just days after their counterparts in Southern California pronounced the Woolsey fire that tore through Malibu and other areas is 100 percent fully-contained.
+Northern California fire officials reported late Saturday night that the devastating Camp Fire in Butte County is 98 percent contained, just days after their counterparts in Southern California pronounced the Woolsey fire that tore through Malibu and other areas is 100 percent contained.

 In all, the pair of wildfires laid waste to a total area of nearly 400 square miles, according to the California Department of Forestry and Fire Protection.
 Officials said that the remains of at least 54 people have been positively identified so far.